 Rob Worden is a political scientist whose research revolves around questions about the accountability and responsiveness of criminal justice institutions to the public.
 Thus his research includes both basic research – concerned with explaining the behavior of criminal justice actors in terms of political, organizational, and social influences – and applied research – concerned with the implementation and outcomes (read: social benefits) of criminal justice policies and programs.
 Most of his research has focused on police behavior and police programs and reforms; his scholarship has appeared in a number of academic journals, and his research has been funded by the National Institute of Justice, the Bureau of Justice Assistance, the New York State Division of Criminal Justice Services, and a number of local governments.

-Professor Worden serves on the New York State Law Enforcement Accreditation Council, to which he was first appointed by New York’s governor in 2001, and reappointed four times since.
+Professor Worden serves on the New York State Law Enforcement Accreditation Council, to which he was first appointed by New York’s governor in 2001, and reappointed five times since.
 He is also currently a member of the Albany County Reentry Task Force.
 Previously, Professor Worden served on the National Research Council’s Committee to Review Research on Police Policies and Practices, whose report, Fairness and Effectiveness in Policing: The Evidence, was published by the National Academies Press in 2004.
 He also served on the City of Albany’s Gun Violence Task Force, in 2007-2009, and on New York State’s Crime Analyst Certification Committee.